COLLEGE OF COMPUTING AND DIGITAL MEDIA

 • CDM is a recognized national leader in computer network security and information assurance education, according to the National Security Agency and the U.S. Department of Homeland Security.
 DePaul is certified as a National Center of Academic Excellence in Information Assurance Education by the two agencies.

-• In 2016, CDM faculty received more than $3.4 million in grants from places such as the National Science Foundation (NSF) and the MacArthur Foundation.
+• In 2016-17, CDM faculty received more than $5 million in grants from p organizations such as the National Science Foundation (NSF), National Security Agency, and the MacArthur Foundation.

 • CDM was included in Variety’s list of Stellar Film Schools in 2017.